 - Open Cycle Gas Turbine (OCGT) unit, 40m emissions stack and balance of plant;

 - Acoustic barriers;

 - Secondary fuel storage and unloading facility;

 - Distillate fuel gantry;

-- Water Storage Tanks; and
+- Water Storage Tanks;

+- Gas AGI and electrical substation infrastructure; and

 - Surface Water Drainage system.

 The Proposed Development will have separate connections to this infrastructure, by way of a new Above Ground Installation (AGI) to connect to the existing high pressure gas pipeline to the west, and a new bay within the existing electricity substation to the south.
-Both the AGI and new bay in the substation are not being applied for in the planning application for the Proposed Development (as they will be applied for by the gas network and and electricity network provider respectively) and they are therefore not detailed in this EIAR Chapter, however the AGI and new bay in the substation and associated connections are assessed in this EIAR as part of the Overall Project Site.
+Both the AGI and new bay in the substation are assessed in the EIAR.